 So what’s the deal with these numbers and earning money?

 You’ll know when someone has one of your items in their cart because it’s marked “Reserved” in your account.
 Once one of your items is purchased it’s marked “Sold.”

-If an item doesn’t sell within the 90-day timeframe, you won’t be paid for it.
-If you didn’t choose return assurance, any unsold items will be recycled by thredUP.
+If an item doesn’t sell within the set timeframe, you won’t be paid for it.
+If you didn’t choose return assurance, any unsold items will be recycled or sold later by thredUP.

-Your earnings can be put toward a thredUP purchase or cashed out via PayPal or a gift card.
+You can use your earnings toward a thredUP purchase or cash out via PayPal or Stripe direct deposit.